Viewer Rating

 Combines user and critic ratings from four sources

-Based on the information provided, 'TV Animal Farm' does not contain any identifiable LGBTQ+ characters or themes.
-Therefore, its portrayal of LGBTQ+ elements is rated as N/A, indicating no depiction.
+Based on the lack of provided information regarding plot or characters, 'TV Animal Farm' does not contain identifiable LGBTQ+ characters or themes.
+Therefore, its net impact on LGBTQ+ portrayal is rated as N/A.

 The movie does not contain any action or adventure elements.